dekorateio/dekorate/docs/configuration-guide.md

 - camel case
 - kebab

-For example both of `dekorate.kubernetes.initCcontainers` and `dekorate.kubernetes.init-containers` are supported.
+For example both of `dekorate.kubernetes.initContainers` and `dekorate.kubernetes.init-containers` are supported.
 This document uses kebab.

 Below is a list of all the available options.